Archive for the ‘An Essay on Street Fashion’ Category

 mumbai from sky

-Each time I flew, I took a window seat just so I could marvel at the crapulous civilization from above, admire the shapes clouds made..stare at the horizon that stretched to eternities..think about how amazing it is for planes to fly in an open space with no physical barriers and go from one exact land point to the other..picture intestines…and lot of other trivial stuff..
+Each time I flew, I took a window seat just so I could marvel at the crapulous civilization from above, admire the shapes clouds made, stare at the horizon that stretched to eternities, think about how amazing it is for planes to fly in open spaces with no physical barriers and go from one exact land point to the other…and lot of other trivial stuff..

 sky from sky